chinasatokolo/csWorkshops/README.md

 # Computer Science Workshops
-Workshops for graduate (Master's and PhD) students in computer science and related fields.
+Workshops for prospective and current graduate (Master's and PhD) students in computer science and related fields.

 ## Workshops for women and underrepresented minorities (URMs)